-General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from April 1, 2022)
+General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

-1.1 These General Terms of Delivery (hereinafter referred to as “Terms of Delivery”) of Schmid AG, energy solutions, with its registered office in CH-8360 Eschlikon TG (“SCHMID”) apply to every delivery of goods and systems by SCHMID to a contractual partner (hereinafter referred to as “PURCHASER”).
-These Terms and Conditions of Delivery shall therefore become an integral part of every purchase or work contract or order concluded by SCHMID (as seller/contractor/contractor).
+1.1 These General Terms and Conditions of Delivery (hereinafter referred to as “Terms and Conditions of Delivery”) of Schmid AG, energy solutions, based in CH-8360 Eschlikon TG (“SCHMID”) apply to every delivery of goods and systems by SCHMID to a contractual partner (hereinafter “PURCHASER”).
+These Terms and Conditions of Sale shall become an integral part of any sales or service contract or order concluded by SCHMID (as seller / entrepreneur / contractor).
+These Terms and Conditions of Sale are binding if declared applicable in the offer or in the order confirmation.

 1.3 Any contractual provisions between SCHMID and the PURCHASER that deviate from these Terms and Conditions of Delivery must explicitly refer to these Terms and Conditions of Delivery and be signed by both parties in a legally valid manner.